At the Ecuator in Kenya

 Before the Trip...

-possess someone who has already traveled plenty, already seen enough sights
+would possess someone who has already traveled plenty, already seen

-to last a lifetime, to drop out of the working world and travel overland,
+enough sights to last a lifetime, to drop out of the working world

 After the Trip...